RIPA Policy and Guidance

 - Where appropriate, assess whether access to communication data is reasonably practical for the postal or telecommunications operator;

-- Advise applicants and designated person on whether communications data falls under Section 21(4)(a), (b) or (c) of the Act;
+- Advise applicants and the Designated Person on whether communications data falls under Section 21(4)(a), (b) or (c) of the Act;

 - Provide safeguards for authentication;